vmware/container-service-extension/docs/cse3_0/CSE30.md

     In other words, run `vdc cse vdc enable <vdc-name>` command.
 3. Publish Kubernetes Clusters UI plugin to the desired organizations.

-### 2.3 Kubernetes Clusters UI plug-in
+### 2.3 Container UI Plugin 2.0.0
-To be filled by Andrew.
-UI plug-in is now part of vCD and the provider can publish UI plug-in to the desired tenants.
+Container UI Plugin 2.0.0 comes pre-installed with VCD 10.2, and service providers can publish the plugin to specific tenants.

 ## 3. Tenant workflows
 Tenant users can manage the Kubernetes cluster deployments either through CSE CLI or Kubernetes clusters UI plug-in